 While this was not an entirely new idea (the Little Free Library organization is an international nonprofit devoted to building and registering them, and Mt.
-Airy already had several), the closing of the neighborhood library, Lovett Memorial, presented the ideal opportunity to take inventory of those existing in the neighborhood and areas in need of more connection to literacy and community.
+Airy already had several), the closing of the neighborhood library as it was remodeled, Lovett Memorial, presented the ideal opportunity to take inventory of those existing in the neighborhood and areas in need of more connection to literacy and community.
 Three additional libraries were planned to fill these existing gaps.

 Bringing the concept of Story Centers into fruition took over a year.
 The idea emerged from a charrette attended by all the partner organizations of the Philadelphia Reimagining the Civic Commons initiative in the summer of 2016 and, since its inception, has taken many forms and iterations.
-From deciding which partners to work with to confirming the event date to recruiting participants, the process was a practice in patience, adaptability, and ingenuity.
+The initial project idea began as a place where neighbors could gather together to share stories, and build mini-libraries together in a collaborative, skill-sharing event that would be reflective of neighborhood character.
+Books would be chosen by community members, sharing the history of the neighborhood on other topics of interest.
+Ideally, multiple partners would be involved from across the Civic Commons.

-Most of these unforeseen pivots led to positive outcomes.
-One of the most fortuitous of these was choosing to work with Trades for a Difference (TFAD), an up-and-coming Mt.
+One of the most fortuitous partnerships to emerge was Mt.
+Airy USA choosing to work with Trades for a Difference (TFAD), an up-and-coming Mt.
 Airy-based nonprofit dedicated to the mentoring and workforce development of local youth.
-Other changes resulted in less-than-ideal unforeseen consequences, like rain on the build day.
+While the event was smaller than anticipated, the program was great for forging a new partnership with Mt.
+Airy, and was well attended, despite rain!
 The end result was a good compromise between the spirit of the original idea and the nuanced constraints of circumstance.